Constructors for the probability distributions supported by

 Each distribution has a representation in terms of "natural" parameters (the ones used in stan) but can sometimes also be specified using other parameters such as the mean or standard deviation of the distribution.
 If not given as natural parameters then these will be calculated from the given parameters.
 If they have uncertainty, this will be done by random sampling from the given uncertainty and converting resulting parameters to their natural representation.

-Currently available distributions are lognormal, gamma, normal, fixed (delta) and nonparametric.
+Currently available distributions are lognormal, gamma, normal, fixed (delta), nonparametric, and estimated nonparametric.
 The nonparametric is a special case where the probability mass function is given directly as a numeric vector.
+The estimated nonparametric allows the PMF to be estimated during model fitting using a Dirichlet prior.

 See also